 7.9.1 Solution #74 Evaluation

 Solution #74 introduces a mechanism to assist PCF to adjust the policy based on UE or user preference, in the form of power mode that can be either power saving mode or ultimate performance mode.
+Also the mechanism to assist PCF to adjust the policy based on the media codec information from AF.

 The solution does not explain how a trade-off is achieved between QoE and power consumption, how policies are adjusted, with what granularity and importantly whether any gain is obtained at all, whilst it however requires additional signalling handshakes between the UE and the CN with the corresponding increase in power consumption and radio capacity usage.